PBenderLux/Data-analysis/README.md

 **NC-SANS_data.txt**: Magnetic small-angle neutron scattering (SANS) measurement of a sample of magnetic nanoparticle clusters from [5]. column 1: scattering vector in [1/nm], column 2: purely magnetic scattering intensity, column 3: measurement uncertainty.

+**MTB_2DSAXS_data.txt**: 2D small-angle X-ray scattering (SAXS) pattern of a colloidal dispersion of aligned magnetotactic bacteria (MTB) from [6]. column 1: angle theta between scattering vector q and alignment direction, column 2: magnitude of scattering vector q, column 3: scattering intensity.

 # Notebooks
-**DCM-numerical_inversion-MC**: Jupyter notebook to extract the underlying moment distribution from the DC-magnetization curve MC-DCM_data.txt (basically identical to DCM-numerical_inversion), from [1].
+**DCM-numerical_inversion-MC**: Jupyter notebook to extract the underlying moment distribution from the DC-magnetization curve MC-DCM_data.txt (basically identical to DCM-numerical_inversion) from [1].

-**SAXS-numerical_inversion-sphere**: Jupyter notebook to extract the underlying particle size distribution from the SAXS measurement SC-SAXS_data.txt assuming spherical particle shape, from [2].
+**SAXS-numerical_inversion-sphere**: Jupyter notebook to extract the underlying particle size distribution from the SAXS measurement SC-SAXS_data.txt assuming spherical particle shape from [2].

-**ACS-numerical_inversion**: Jupyter notebook to extract the underlying relaxation time distribution function from the ACS measurement NF-ACS_data.txt, from [3].
+**ACS-numerical_inversion**: Jupyter notebook to extract the underlying relaxation time distribution function from the ACS measurement NF-ACS_data.txt from [3].

-**DCM-numerical_inversion**: Jupyter notebook to extract the underlying moment distribution from the DC-magnetization curve FSL-DCM_data.txt (basically identical to DCM-numerical_inversion-MC), from [4].
+**DCM-numerical_inversion**: Jupyter notebook to extract the underlying moment distribution from the DC-magnetization curve FSL-DCM_data.txt (basically identical to DCM-numerical_inversion-MC) from [4].

-**SAXS-numerical_inversion**: Jupyter notebook to extract the underlying pair distance distribution function from the SAXS measurement FSL-SAXS_data.txt (i.e., an indirect Fourier transform), from [4].
+**SAXS-numerical_inversion**: Jupyter notebook to extract the underlying pair distance distribution function from the SAXS measurement FSL-SAXS_data.txt (i.e., an indirect Fourier transform) from [4].

-**SANS-numerical_inversion**: Jupyter notebook to extract the underlying pair distance distribution function from the magnetic SANS measurement NC-SANS_data.txt (basically identical to SAXS-numerical_inversion), from [5].
+**SANS-numerical_inversion**: Jupyter notebook to extract the underlying pair distance distribution function from the magnetic SANS measurement NC-SANS_data.txt (basically identical to SAXS-numerical_inversion) from [5].

+**SAXS-2D_SVD**: Jupyter notebook to extract the underlying 2D pair distance distribution function from the 2D SAXS pattern MTB_2DSAXS_data.txt by a singular value decoposition (SVD, truncated and standard SVD) from [5].